Industry funds’ dominance threatens outlook for asset managers

 Stock performance in 2024 has varied, he said, with some firms seeing reratings on strong fund performance while others faced declines amid economic uncertainties.

 “Share prices of ASX-listed asset managers have been mixed since the start of 2024.
 GOG Partners and Pinnacle rerated as their funds delivered a strong performance, followed by Challenger.
-Others experienced declines as the outlook for inflation and interest rates were less favorable than initially expected, alongside some organisational issues,” Ler expounded.
+Others experienced declines as the outlook for inflation and interest rates were less favourable than initially expected, alongside some organisational issues,” Ler said.

 Ler identified Insignia and Perpetual as potential candidates for upside due to expected flow improvements and potential cost-cutting initiatives.
 Conversely, he suggested caution regarding GQG’s valuation, indicating possible overoptimism in current market expectations.